Top Attractions in Rome, Italy

 Rome

-One of the most visited destinations around the world, Rome, Italy, is a tourist hub with its abundance of natural landscapes and beautiful churches, museums, squares and attractions.
+One of the most visited destinations worldwide, Rome, Italy, is a tourist hub with abundant natural landscapes and beautiful churches, museums, squares, and attractions.

 Millions of tourists visit the main attractions in Rome each year, enriching the city’s economy and revitalizing its tourism industry.
 It is the fourth most crowded city in the European Union and the most populous in Italy.
 Rome is located along the shores of the Tiber.